 Belonging beyond labels: rethinking identity, affinity and connection

-Dayana Kibilds, Vice President of Strategy at Ologie and Tracy Playle, CEO of Pickle Jar Communications and founder of ContentEd
+Dayana Kibilds, AVP, Marketing & Community at SimpsonScarborough and Tracy Playle, CEO of Pickle Jar Communications and founder of ContentEd

 What does it really mean to create belonging in education?